Planning for Life with Lung Cancer

 • Select a power of attorney.
 A power of attorney designates someone you know and trust to make healthcare and financial decisions for you if you are unable to do so yourself.
 They can be two different people or the same person.

-End-of-life care wishes will be spelled out in a legal document called an advance directive.
+End of life care wishes will be spelled out in a legal document called an advance directive.
 Here are some examples of topics you will be asked to make decisions about:

-• Where do you want to receive end-of-life care?
+• Where do you want to receive end of life care?
 The most common choices are the hospital, a hospice facility or a home.

 • Hospice refers to a system of care for dying people and their families.
 Most hospice care is given at home, but it also can be given in the hospital or a hospice care facility.
 Hospice care is recommended when life expectancy is six months or less.
 To learn more about hospice care, call the National Hospice and Palliative Care Organization at 1-800-658-8898.
 Visit nhpco.org to find a hospice program in your community.